helboukkouri/virtual-teacher/README.md

 # Virtual Teacher

-Attempt at creating a virtual assistant that can run locally and that could be used to learning various things, mostly languages as a first focus.
+Attempt at creating a virtual assistant that can run locally and that could be used for learning various things, mostly languages as a first focus.